 But clearly, developing an addition to rapé is a possibility to be taken into consideration.

 To sum it up: is rapé addictive?
-Yes it is, because it contains tobacco.
-On the other hand, the risk of addiction can be greatly reduced by taking the shamanic snuff tobacco not like a habit (like many do with cigarettes and alcohol), but as a ceremony.
+Yes, it is because it contains tobacco.
+On the other hand, the risk of addiction can be greatly reduced by taking the shamanic snuff tobacco not as a habit (like many do with cigarettes and alcohol), but as a ceremony.

 What about you?
 Have you ever taken rapé?
-Have you experienced any addictive pattern?
+Have you experienced any addictive patterns?
 Please share your experience in the comments below.